Aya-Aboulwafa/Aya-Aboulwafa/README.md

 Data Scientist
 --------------

-I am interested in the data science field and I began since a more than a year, so I learned about ML algorithms supervised and unsupervised, basics statistics, and data analysis projects by preparing data and creating dashboards in Excel, and I learn all of that in python.
+I am interested in the data science field and I started more than a year ago.
+And I learned about:
+- ML algorithms supervised and unsupervised.
+- Descriptive statistics and basics of Infertial statistics.
+- Hands on data analysis projects: preparing data and creating dashboards in Excel.
+And I learned all of that in python.

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [ayaaboulwafa165@gmail.com](mailto:ayaaboulwafa165@gmail.com)
-* 🧠  I'm learning Data Science track on datacamp
+* 🧠  I'm taking Data Science track on datacamp
 * 🤝  I'm open to collaborating on data science and data analysis projects.

 ### Skills